Before you start, First things first

 A. The hard copy you may have received was the latest as of the release of the kit.
 The online manuals have the very latest changes, and corrections.
 Most changes are cosmetic, clarifications, or typos that have been fixed.
 Always refer to the latest online version for accurate and complete information.
-It is not our intention to make any circuitry changes without a major board revision.
+It is not our intention to make any circuitry changes without a major board and model revision.
 The current board is electrically the same as the legacy board made by the designer David Benson of Small Wonder Labs, over 20 years ago.

 Q. How much more power can I squeeze out of the ME40+ (or other bands)?

 A. We recommend running between 1.5 and 2.0 watts.
 There have been reports of people tweaking as much as 3.5 to 4 watts output.
 We do not recommend any more than 2 watts out.
 The output transistor is very close to other parts on the circuit board.
 Excessive RF will get into the QSK circuit, receive circuit and even the driver stage of the transmitter.
 This will cause instability and spurs up and down the band.
 You may notice this when you turn the drive pot up and hear a raspy noise or even the sidetone disappearing.
 The circuit was designed for up to 2 watts only.
 Also putting a heatsink on the output transistor just increases the RF radiation in the circuits around it due to its mass.

 Q. How can I accurately measure the RF output?

 A. Midway recommends the QRPOmeter by NM0S.
 Can be ordered here: QRPOMETER Highly accurate digital wattmeter/SWR meter to 15 watts and internal switchable dummy load.